ST10089515/TymeMA_groupB/README.md

 - **Password Reset:** Forgot password functionality for user convenience.

 ### New Features
-- **Calendar Integration"** Users can now add Entries to the timesheet directly from the calendar
+- **Calendar Integration** Users can now add Entries to the timesheet directly from the calendar

 ## Project Structure